-Chapter 1,2,3 and 8 of the textbook will be relevant for this course.
+Chapter 1,2,3 and 8 of the textbook form the core part of the course.

 References: Functions of One Complex Variable (I and II) by John Conway, Complex Analysis by Theodore W. Gamelin

 Evaluation: Homework will be assigned approximately once every two weeks for 60% of the grade.
 Late submissions will not be accepted.